 However, something both shoes have in common, along with the other premium racing shoe, the Shimano S-Phyre, is their remarkable foot control.
 All three models have high, narrow openings and heel collars that secure the heel above the Achilles' tendon, which significantly reduces the shifting and jostling of the foot, ensuring that energy is instead directed into the pedals (and you should be working on your form to ensure you're not wasting energy elsewhere).

-The Sidis dominated this measure, hitting a rare perfect score.
-They combine a full carbon sole and extremely close-fitting Microfibra Techpro synthetic leather upper with a unique rigidity to make a tight, fast, shoe that directs energy wherever you're applying the force.
+The Sidis and Scotts dominated this measure, hitting a rare perfect score.
+The Sidis combine a full carbon sole and extremely close-fitting Microfibra Techpro synthetic leather upper with a unique rigidity to make a tight, fast, shoe that directs energy wherever you're applying the force.
+The Scotts use a proprietary HMX carbon sole and a stiff Carbitex upper to direct all effort directly into the pedals.
 If you want the power transfer of a hammer, you need to consider these, but remember, pro shoes go for pro rates.

 Next down the line, unsurprisingly, are the Shimano S-Phyre, which also feature an incredibly lightweight, rigid carbon sole and a nice, snug upper that captures and redirects power input.
 But, as with the previous model, they are a premium shoe that will require a good deal more investment, but less so than the Sidis.
 The Mavic Cosmic Ultimate II also have excellent power transfer.
 They use not just a full carbon SLR sole, but also a carbon upper frame for an ultra-stiff ride.
 However, because their upper is so stiff, it prevents the upper from tightening around the foot the way the Fi'zi:k and Shimano do; this creates dead space inside a relatively rigid upper, making it both wasteful and slightly uncomfortable.

 These shoes do have some give when you crank, but it's not severe.
 You notice it on the longer rides and when you're trying hard to put out the power, but they are still exceptionally solid shoes that will serve any novice or seasoned rider looking to save the cash without sacrificing too much on performance.
-But if you have some cash are you're looking for a serious shoe, we suggest going with the Shimanos.
+But if you have some cash are you're looking for a serious shoe, we suggest going with the LG Course Air Lite IIs.
 They are more comfortable, less costly, and are a high-performance energy-transferring model.
-If you want to go to the top shelf, you can't go wrong with the premium Sidis.
+If you want to go to the top shelf, you can't go wrong with the premium Sidis or Scotts.

 These kicks use the right mix of advanced and utilitarian fastening mechanisms on their well-designed upper to come up with an easy-to-use, malleable upper.
 It allows the rider to get into the shoe without much hassle and to lock it down simply with a single, 4-anchor, dual-direction Boa dial, and sailcloth velcro toe strap.
 This makes it easy to adjust the shoe while riding without interrupting the stroke too much - or at all if you're skilled enough.
 It might not seem like the biggest deal, especially if you're getting superior performance, but the pop-out release feature is really welcome at the end of a ride when the first thing you want to do is shower, eat, and lie down (you should really stretch before you eat and lie down, but that might not be a want).